openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-docker-compose.md

 A quick note.
 If you are not well-versed with Docker you might forget that exposing ports in Docker is one thing, but you'll also need to have a hosts entry for the containers you want to access from outside the Docker network.
 This quickstart will expect that you understand this and for every router you add you will want to make sure you add a host entry.
-In the docker-compose example you will want/need hosts entries for at least:
+In the `docker compose` example you will want/need hosts entries for at least:

 - `ziti-edge-controller`,
 - `ziti-edge-router`